kailash-manasarovar/statement/docs/timeline/2024/october.md

 - An aggressive message flies by "we take what we want", and the arrogant statement "we're hunters" flies by continuously.
 - The implication is that the older men [I saw on the beach](#sunday-6th-october) do whatever they like to women and children in the town, and they're proud of it too.
-- Except, it turns out, they have to sedate us first.
+- Except, it turns out, they have to drug and sedate us first.
 - [So, aka Janet, my election volunteer](../2024/june.md#volunteers-not-what-they-seem), posts a random line on X; "Hunters".
 - I'm starting to wonder about So.
 - She says I must come and stay at her house in London.
-- She posts curious indoor scenes of her home which look exactly like the sort of indoor scenes `@january_myth` and others might post that have a sort of grainy brown/yellow hue.
+- She posts curious photos of rooms in her home that have a grainy brown/yellow hue and look exactly like the indoor scenes `@january_myth` and others might post.
 - I'm finally starting to see what's going on but it's difficult to think straight with the constant drugging and poisoning.

 ### Porn star outside my house

 - I come home from a quick trip to the shop.
 - On the bench outside my apartment building, an outrageously dressed woman is sitting.
-- I mean dressed ridiculously for a Tuesday evening in October, or whenever it was.
+- She's dressed ridiculously for a Tuesday afternoon in October.
 - She looks like she's about to do porn.
 - At the time I thought it was extremely weird.
 - Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows.
-- Did they show me who was going to be starring alongside me prior to the event.
+- Did they get a kick out of showing me who was going to be starring alongside me prior to the event?
 - I now have to wonder about the [upstairs neighbor and what I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
-- I guess it could have been another porn "actress" come to star with me in the [conservatory switcheroo specials](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).
+- I guess it could have been another porn "actress" come to star with me in the [conservatory's sedated switcheroo specials](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).

 ### English teacher outside my house with a woman